Formation of massive disk galaxies in the IllustrisTNG simulation: Morphology evolution of massive disc galaxies

-As shown in Fig.~\ref{fig:massive_galaxies_BtoT_kin_evolution}, in general massive disk galaxies maintained a disky morphology after $z\sim2$, with a median \BtoTkin lower than $0.3$.
+As shown in Fig.~\ref{fig:massive_galaxies_BtoT_kin_evolution}, in general massive disc galaxies maintained a discy morphology after $z\sim2$, with a median \BtoTkin lower than $0.3$.
 Nevertheless, individual galaxy has various history of morphology evolution, which form the scatters around the median.
-Especially, it can be seen from the blue shadow area in the Fig.~\ref{fig:massive_galaxies_BtoT_kin_evolution} that, at $z\sim 1$, the progenitors of some massive disk galaxies have \BtoTkin greater than 0.5.
-We have looked at the \BtoTkin evolution and merger history of each massive disk galaxy in our sample, and find that they do have distinct evolution history in morphology.
-Galaxies without any major or minor merger after $z\sim 2$ evolve into and remain in a disk state till present day.
-For the galaxies that have undergone major or minor mergers, some of them also remain in a disk state without significant increase in \BtoTkin till present day, while others have a period of obvious increase in the bulge fraction, but change to a disk galaxy again till today.
+Especially, it can be seen from the blue shadow area in the Fig.~\ref{fig:massive_galaxies_BtoT_kin_evolution} that, at $z\sim 1$, the progenitors of some massive disc galaxies have \BtoTkin greater than 0.5.
+We have looked at the \BtoTkin evolution and merger history of each massive disc galaxy in our sample, and find that they do have distinct evolution history in morphology.
+Galaxies without any major or minor merger after $z\sim 2$ evolve into and remain in a disc state till present day.
+For the galaxies that have undergone major or minor mergers, some of them also remain in a disc state without significant increase in \BtoTkin till present day, while others have a period of obvious increase in the bulge fraction, but change to a disc galaxy again till today.

-To quantitatively classify the different evolution pathways of each massive disk galaxy, we analyse its merger history and \BtoTkin evolution starting from the time when the galaxy first form a kinematic disk-dominant morphology in the simulation.
-Specifically, this time is defined as the first time when \BtoTkin of the main progenitor drops to be below 0.4 for at least three snapshots\footnote{This time is around $z = 2 \sim 3$ for most of the massive disks.
+To quantitatively classify the different evolution pathways of each massive disc galaxy, we analyse its merger history and \BtoTkin evolution starting from the time when the galaxy first form a kinematic disc-dominant morphology in the simulation.
+Specifically, this time is defined as the first time when \BtoTkin of the main progenitor drops to be below 0.4 for at least three snapshots\footnote{This time is around $z = 2 - 3$ for most of the massive discs.
 If this time is later than redshift 1, then we start from $z=1$.}.
 The evolution pathways afterwards are then classified into three types: